qbzzt/etherdocs/startingout/readme.md

 ### Deploy and Test

 Deploying to Kovan takes a lot longer, because everything has to be properly written into the blockchain.
-Also, we don't want to redeploy each time, so we make a note of the address to which the contract is deployed.
+We don't want to redeploy each time, so we make a note of the address to which the contract is deployed.

 1. Start the console to connect to Kovan.
 ```bash